U.N. confirms Palestinians will be ICC member on April 1

 "The most likely challenge would be if an Israeli national ever came before the court," said Dov Jacobs, a law professor at Leiden University in the Netherlands.

-"A defense lawyer could try to challenge the case's legality by arguing to judges that Palestine was not a state," he said.
+"A defence lawyer could try to challenge the case's legality by arguing to judges that Palestine was not a state," he said.
 Few scholars say that such an argument would be successful.

 The Palestinian government signed the Rome Statute on Dec.
 31, a day after a bid for independence by 2017 failed at the U.N.
 Security Council.